lzjqsdd/scikit-learn-doc-cn/doc/modules/ensemble.rst

 The relative rank (i.e. depth) of a feature used as a decision node in a tree can be used to assess the relative importance of that feature with respect to the predictability of the target variable.
-Features used at the top of the tree contribute to the final prediction decision of a larger fraction of the input samples.
+Features used at the top of the tree are used contribute to the final prediction decision of a larger fraction of the input samples.
 The **expected fraction of the samples** they contribute to can thus be used as an estimate of the **relative importance of the features**.

 By **averaging** those expected activity rates over several randomized